SunZezhou/Active-SLAM-with-Cartographer/README.md

-# Active Exploration with Lazy and Reachable Frontier Detection
+# Active SLAM with Cartograher

 This work contains a modified version of [cartographer_frontier_detection](https://github.com/larics/cartographer_frontier_detection) and [rrt_exploration](https://github.com/hasauino/rrt_exploration).
 We implement an active exploration process and improve its robustness and performance.
 More details are described in the paper "Frontier Detection and Reachability Analysis for Efficient 2D Graph-SLAM Based Active Exploration" (IROS2020).